epfl-ada/ada-2023-project-preprocessedpeoples/README.md

 - Perform sentiment analysis to the description of character types that are portrayed and their definitions.

 Step 4: Analysis about the Impact of Gender Composition in Cast and Crew on IMDb Ratings
+- Changes in time based on cast and crew distributions
+- Average Crew & Cast Gender Distribution
+- Performing ANOVA (Analysis of Variance) to test if there are statistically significant differences and Tukey HSD test

 Step 5: Creating Network for the Analysis between Actor Collaborations
 - NAZLICAN WILL WRITE THIS PART!